nats-io/nats-architecture-and-design/adr/ADR-15.md

 These statuses are know to be error conditions and should not be passed to the user but raised as an error.

 - 409 - doing conflicting things like trying to pull from a push consumer, exceeding max ack pending etc
-- 503 - no responder, like if you try to reply to fc and the subscribe went away
+- 503 - no responder, like if you try to reply to fc and the subscription went away

 #### Unknown Error Statuses